Emergency and urgent care

 If you are worried about the health of your baby or child, please call 111.
 If it’s a serious or life-threatening emergency, call 999.

 If you have a symptom that you are worried about, you must contact your GP Practice.
 Your clinician will discuss with you the benefits of starting or continuing your cancer treatment against the increased risks of contracting coronavirus.
+If you do need to come to hospital, please ensure you let a member of our team know on arrival.

 If you think you or a family member are suffering with the symptoms of a heart attack you must dial 999 immediately.
 If you or a family member develop symptoms such as heavy or tight chest pain that may spread to your arms, neck or jaw, or make you breathless, sick, sweaty or light-headed and that doesn’t go away, this could be caused by a heart attack.
 Dial 999 immediately.